Complaints are bad for business, that’s a no-brainer. They take time and money to resolve, and can pile up faster than you can say ‘sorry’.

 Let’s say your client’s unhappy with your work.
 Or they think you’ve made a mistake that’s cost them money.
 They could hand you a warning, suspend you or decide to sue.
 If it’s the latter, you’re left facing a barrage of legal costs that could leave you sorely out of pocket.

 Granted, the risks are low.
 It’s likely you’re highly trained and your work is checked (and double and triple checked) before final decisions are made.

 But mistakes are a fact of life and, when faced with allegations of wrongdoing, you’ll need to defend yourself from potentially damaging claims.

-Think how much just a consultation with a specialist litigation solicitor can cost (that’s right, it’s a lot) and you’ll soon realise your money’s better spent on a complaints handlers’ insurance package instead.
+Think how much just a consultation with a specialist litigation solicitor can cost (that’s right, it’s a lot) and you’ll soon realise your money’s better spent on complaints handlers’ insurance instead.
 Consider it a short-cut to much deeper pockets.

 So what does complaints handlers’ PI insurance get you, exactly?
 And how much of it do you need?

 Well, it covers you for a number of claims and allegations including (but not limited to) negligence, defamation, copyright infringement, breach of confidence, misrepresentation and transmission of computer viruses.

 That’s not all though.
 It covers the costs of hiring a legal expert to defend you in court and, if it turns out you’re in the wrong, it pays for any compensation you owe your client.